Last modified: Aug 13, 2024

 Pedestrian Detection with Autonomous Emergency Braking: This type of AEB system uses sensors to detect pedestrians in the vehicle’s path and will apply the brakes autonomously if the driver does not take action to avoid a collision.

-The European Union (EU) has implemented regulations for Autonomous Emergency Braking (AEB) systems on new passenger cars and light commercial vehicles as part of the General Safety Regulation (GSR) (EU) 2019/2144.
+The European Union (EU) has implemented regulations for AEB systems on new passenger cars and light commercial vehicles as part of the General Safety Regulation (GSR) (EU) 2019/2144.
 The regulations require that all new vehicles sold in the EU must be equipped with an AEB system as standard equipment.

 The EU regulation specifies that the AEB system must meet the following requirements:

-• The system must be able to detect vehicles and pedestrians in the path of the vehicle and must operate at speeds up to at least 60 km/h (37 mph).
+• Detect vehicles and pedestrians in the path of the vehicle and operate at speeds up to at least 60 km/h (37 mph).

-• The AEB system must provide a warning to the driver in the event of an imminent collision.
+• Provide a warning to the driver in the event of an imminent collision.

-• If the driver fails to respond to the warning, the AEB system must apply the brakes autonomously to prevent or mitigate a collision.
+• Apply the brakes autonomously if the driver fails to respond to the warning to prevent or mitigate a collision.

-• The AEB system must be able to operate in a variety of driving conditions, such as in urban, rural, and motorway environments.
+• Operate in various driving conditions, such as urban, rural, and motorway environments.

-• The AEB system must be designed to minimize the risk of false alarms or unwanted braking events.
+• Minimize the risk of false alarms or unwanted braking events.

-The EU regulation also requires that manufacturers provide a standard set of performance tests to demonstrate the effectiveness of the AEB system.
+The EU regulation also requires manufacturers to provide a standard set of performance tests to demonstrate the effectiveness of the AEB system.

-Overall, these requirements aim to improve the safety of vehicles on European roads by reducing the likelihood and severity of collisions, especially in situations where the driver may not be able to react quickly enough to avoid a collision.
+Overall, these requirements aim to improve vehicle safety on European roads by reducing the likelihood and severity of collisions, especially in situations where the driver may not react quickly enough to avoid a collision.

-EURO NCAP performs test and rating of these systems
+EURO NCAP performs tests and ratings of these systems:

 Most sold EVs globaly